 Triptych in view

-The formation of its subsoils through the ages has given Lussac its diversity: from the north-east, the sands and gravels of the Périgord; from the east, sandy-clay formations invade the slopes and lower slopes; from the south, asteriated limestone covers the Libourne region with an immense limestone plateau.
+The formation of its subsoils over the ages has given Lussac its diversity: from the north-east, the sands and gravels of the Périgord; from the east, sandy-clay formations invade the slopes and lower slopes; from the south, asteriated limestone covers the Libourne region with an immense limestone plateau.

 These soils naturally call for a variety of grape varieties.
 Merlot, Cabernet Franc and Cabernet Sauvignon make up the bulk of the grape varieties listed in the Bordeaux Lussac-Saint-Emilion specifications, along with Malbec and, much more anecdotally, Carmenère.